Skip to Content

 This place is magical scenic bliss.

-The photo above is taken from the car park in front of the palace and, as you can see, the road continues to wind uphill amongst rugged mountains.
+The photo above is taken from the car park in front of the palace.
+And, as you can see, the road continues to wind uphill amongst rugged mountains.

 Three further sites of historic interest lie in this immediate surrounding area – all part of the old settlement.